National Communications Charter

 Take a minute and sign The Charter, demonstrating your commitment to reducing stigmatising language and promoting help-seeking and help-offering behaviour.

 As a signatory, you agree to support the principles and key messages of The Charter in reducing suicide and its impacts and improving the mental health and social and emotional wellbeing of people, families and communities across Australia.

 2. Support and share The Charter

 Individuals, organisations and communities are encouraged to show their support and share their commitment to The Charter.
 Consider ways to promote that you are a signatory and how you may share the key messages and principles of The Charter with your audiences.

 A range of resources will be made available upon signing The Charter to support your promotional activities.

 3. Implement the principles

 Signing The Charter isn't the end of the story.
-Download The Charter and explore some activities that will help support the principles and key messages within your organisation or local community.
+Both individuals and organisational signatories are encouraged to explore The Charter action guides to support the implementation of communications principles and key messages of The Charter.

-By working together under the guidance of the Charter, we can maximise our efforts and resources to help prevent mental illness and suicide and minimise the personal, social and economic effects these have on people, families, communities and organisations.
+By working together under the guidance of The Charter, individuals, organisations and communities can maximise efforts and resources to help prevent mental illness and suicide and minimise the personal, social and economic effects these have on people, families, and communities.